nice-registry/nice-registry/readme.md

 The nice registry uses sensible defaults, but can be configured using the following environment variables:

 - `NICE_CACHE_PATH` is a full path specifying where to store cached metadata.
 Default is `~/.nice-registry`.
-- `NICE_CACHE_TTL` is a [human interval](https://github.com/rschmukler/human-interval) string indicating how long data can live in the cache before being refetched.
+- `NICE_CACHE_TTL` is a [human interval](https://github.com/rschmukler/human-interval) string specifying "time to live", or how long data can live in the cache before being refetched.
 Default is `48 hours`.

 ## Tests